Yes A checkmark with a circle around it close

 The implementation and maintenance of certain strategies and techniques outlined may require the advice of consultants or professional advisors other than Wells Fargo or its affiliates.

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
-Bank products and services are available through Wells Fargo Bank, N.A., Member FDIC.
+Wells Fargo Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Bank products and services are available through Wells Fargo Bank, N.A.

 Brokerage services are offered through Wells Fargo Advisors.
 Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and non-bank affiliates of Wells Fargo & Company.